Sarahlouhast/pands-project/README.md

 In the final stage, I will look at testing, modelling, accuracy and predictability of the species.
 I will start with the train and test function to train the model and test the dataset.
 This is a method to measure the accuracy of the model, which can then be used to predict the species based on the features.
 Firstly, I will need to split the data into train and test sets, I train the model using the training set, I test the model using the testing set.
 Train the model means create the model.
 Test the model means test the accuracy of the model.
 The default value for the train_test_split splits the data into 75% training data and 25% test data.
 To get the value of the train and test data you can use the shape method.
 I will create a variable to store the train, test data.
 Using the iloc to select the specific rows/columns from the dataframe.
 Once this step is complete it helps in working towards predicting the species based on the features and the accuracy of this.
 To do so I will classify the species using logistic regression and a confusion matrix.
-Logistic regression has been imported already from the sci-kit learn library.
+Logistic regression has been imported already from the sklearn library.
 A model of logistic regression variable is created and I will pass the earlier training datasets through this model and then predict the results with the predict method.
-This will contains species names in the form of an array.
+This will contain the species names in the form of an array.
 To find the accuracy of the model I will use the accuracy method and this will output the below.
 ```
 Accuracy of the model is 97.37 %.
 ```
 This will tell you how accurately the model built will predict the species values.
 Using Logistic Regression, allows you to classify the iris flower samples into their respective species, from this model you can see an accuracy score of 97.37%, which shows that the model built is very accurate in predicting the species.
 Although it is important to note that this is a sample output, and accuracy may vary depending on the data/splits/sample sizes.

-Another method to use in predicting species is a confusion matrix.
+In this case it is good to have another method to use in predicting species, here I will use a confusion matrix for this.
-The confusion matrix will display a matrix with actual values and predicted values based on the data from the train and test split model.
+The confusion matrix will display a matrix with actual values and predicted values based on the data from the train and test split model created earlier.
 This will give a breakdown of the predictions made by the model.
 The output of the matrix resulted in the below.
 ```
 [[13  0  0]
  [ 0 15  1]
  [ 0  0  9]]
 ```
 The matrix shows the number of true positives, true negatives, false positives, and false negatives.
-I will display this in a heatmap, where the different colours represent the intensity or magnitude of the values in the matrix, which will help in visualizing patterns and distributions of predictions.
+I will display this in a heatmap, where the different colours represent the intensity or magnitude of the values in the matrix, which will help in visualizing patterns and distributions of the predictions.
 The darker or more intense colours will represent higher values indicating accurate predictions, while lighter or less intense will represent lower values, indicating incorrect predictions.
 By using the confusion matrix along with logistic regression both give insights into the classification of the model built and provide accuracy on the predictions made.